 In February 2020 I was able to visit Bursa as part of a trip to Turkey, speaking at the Emitt Travel Fair about Influencer marketing.
 In total I stayed 4 nights in the city and got to know all the best things to do in Bursa.
 Travel tips, tourists attraction and more ideas for your next trip to Bursa can be find below.

 The Turkey sim card business is booming!
 That I learned from my previous trips to Turkey and from my article about the best sim card in Turkey.
-Mobile internet in Turkey is expensive especially for prepaid sim cards for tourists.
-In December 2019 again to update this article for the new IST Airport.
+Prepaid sim cards for tourists aren't cheap.
+Last September 2020 I drove 4,500 kilometer through the country on a big road trip.
+I of course updated this article for the new IST Airport.
 Find here everything you need to know about buying a Turkey sim card at Istanbul Airport IST upon arrival!

 For the last two years my article about the best Turkey sim card is providing useful information for people traveling to Turkey.
 But wouldn’t it be much easier to buy a sim card at Istanbul SAW Airport straight upon arrival?
 For this blog I traveled in August 2019 to Sabiha Gokcen International Airport to find out everything about buying a Turkey sim card for tourists.